ArasLabs/enhanced-email-messages/README.md

 5. Submit a pull request

 For more information on contributing to this project, another Aras Labs project, or any Aras Community project, shoot us an email at araslabs@aras.com.

-## Usage

-For more information on using this project in Aras 9.1, refer to [Aras Innovator-Affected Item Details in Email.doc](.\Documentation\Aras%20Innovator-Affected%20Item%20Details%20in%20Email.doc).

 ## Credits